bewantbe/point-neuron-network-simulator/README.md

 There are matlab scripts in `mfile/`, notably the interface `mfile/gen_neu.m`.

-To use the matlab interface, you need to compile `mfile/BKDRHash.c` and `mfile/randMT19937.cpp`.
+To use the matlab interface, you need to compile `mfile/BKDRMatrixHash.c` and `mfile/randMT19937.cpp`.

 In matlab, use `mfile/` as your working directory.

-  * compile `mfile/BKDRHash.c`
+  * compile `mfile/BKDRMatrixHash.c`

-		mex BKDRHash.c
+		mex BKDRMatrixHash.c

   * compile `mfile/randMT19937.cpp`